chmadole/AutoPatchDSC/README.md

 ## Resources

-* [AutoPatchInstall(#AutoPatchInstall)]: Provides a mechanism to install patches within a defined maintenance window.
+* [AutoPatchInstall](#AutoPatchInstall): Provides a mechanism to install patches within a defined maintenance window.

 * [AutoPatchServices](#AutoPatchServices): Provides a mechanism to control required services for use with rebooting.